Measuring Performance: How to Prove IR's Value to Management

 One of the most common themes that we hear from IR professionals is the challenge around measuring the impact of their investor relations.
 IRO’s are asking the same questions: “How do I prove the value of what I'm doing?”
 “How do I measure the ROI?”
 “How do I communicate this back to management?”

-Last week, a panel of industry experts came together to discuss measuring performance and how to prove IR's value to management.
-The webinar was hosted by the National Investor Relations Institute (NIRI) and moderated by Mark Fasken, Co-Founder and COO of Irwin.
+We interviewed a panel of industry experts to discuss measuring performance and how to prove IR's value to management in a webinar hosted by the National Investor Relations Institute (NIRI) and moderated by Mark Fasken, Co-Founder and COO of Irwin.

 Meet the Panel